Top 10 change management best practices for IT and organizations

 Parallel change approach | Present and proposed systems are run simultaneously | Effective when retaliation risks are too high |

 Once you have formulated a plan, mark out a chronological list of tasks that need to be performed.
 Assign a specific and strict deadline for each of your planned tasks.
-This helps with managing the changes since if you miss a deadline further down the road, you can reestablish it and provide increased priority to the task while putting digressive activities on the back foot.
+This helps with managing the changes since if you miss a deadline further down the road, you can reestablish it and provide increased priority to the task.

 Change management communication is essentially the process of increasing awareness and support for organizational shifts.
 It facilitates stakeholders' understanding of the changes, their implications, and why change is necessary at that particular time.
-Change management communication makes sure stakeholders are informed about what's important, delivers information and documents on time, and offers channels for questions and feedback to be asked.
+Change management communication ensures stakeholders know what's important, delivers information and documents on time, and provides channels for questions and feedback.

-Set and review objectives on things you need to get done in terms of communications
+Set and review objectives on things you need to get done in terms of communication.

-Clear messaging tailored to the needs of each group
+Frame clear messaging tailored to the needs of each group.

 Go over your communication strategy with members of the group and project leaders.